nodedocs/How-to-access-query-string-parameters/article.md

 * [http://localhost:8080/?a=1&b=abcdef+2](http://localhost:8080/?a=1&b=abcdef+2)
 * [http://localhost:8080/big/deep/path?a=1&b=%2Fabcdef+2](http://localhost:8080/big/deep/path?a=1&b=%2Fabcdef+2)

-You should see the parsed query string object printed out in the browser.
+You should see the parsed query string object printed out in the browser on each request that you make.